faderzz/Hackintosh-Ventura/README.md

 # Hackintosh with an AMD CPU and GPU
 **[WIP]**

  **This is not a guide** it is just a log on how I have managed to make this build and the issues I faced.

+**I have not booted into the USB as I have not finished this build yet** I do not know if I have built this correctly or not.

 ## Hackintosh Build Specs: